 PG 900 PhD Dissertation.
-The dissertation experience affords each PhD student an opportunity to develop and carry out a research project for submission as a publication or to make a unique contribution to historical, philosophical, or integration literature.
 The project constitutes the equivalent of a half-time load for four quarters and is designed to be completed during the fifth year.
 Prerequisite: Completion of master's research project.
-(32 units required; additional 8 units available if necessary)
+(32 units required)

 PG 901 PhD Dissertation Continuation.
 To be used when a student has fulfilled the 32-unit PG900 requirement.
 (0 units)